 One of the biggest obstacles for those looking to make the switch to traditional shaving is learning to properly lather their soap.
 It’s an age-old technique that has faded from common practice due to canned foam.
-Additionally, many people who switch to soap soon give up due to the difficulty in achieving a thick lather.

 - How To Use A Shaving Brush